louise-hayes-fitz/ilab/README.md

 2. Watch this [YouTube demo](https://www.youtube.com/watch?v=snMUJGXozec) to gain a better understanding of InstructLab and its usage.

 ## Running the LLM Locally
-1. Once the installation is complete, initialize the InstructLab configuration by running the command: `ilab config init`.
+1. Once the installation is complete, enter the python virtual mode with `source venv/bin/activate` and initialize the InstructLab configuration by running the command: `ilab config init`.
 2. Download the pre-trained model using the command: `ilab model download`.
 3. Start serving the model locally by running: `ilab model serve`.
 4. In a new window, activate your Python virtual environment with the command: `source venv/bin/activate`.